patrickward/padd/README.md

 - `author`: The author of the document.
 - `tags`: A list of tags associated with the document.
 - `contexts`: A list of contexts associated with the document.
+- `encrypted`: A boolean value indicating whether the document should be encrypted on save.
+Positive values accepted are `true` or `yes`.

 ### Status and Priority Colors

 There are default colors associated with common status and priority values.
-You can customize these colors in the source code if desired.
+You can customize these colors using the the `metadata.json` file in your data directory.

 The colors use the KelpUI color scheme.
 See [KelpUI](https://kelpui.com/) for details.